hbradio/portfolio/content/fact-checking.md

 And is this the same for every other politician?
 No.
-You can see in this example that RFK Jr's rate of lying is meaningfully different than Pete Buttigieg's.
+You can see in this example that RFK Jr.'s rate of lying is meaningfully different than Pete Buttigieg's.

 ## FAQ